 Use cold water for cooking and preparing baby formula.
 Lead dissolves more easily in hot water.
 Do not drink, cook with, or make baby formula using hot water.

 Do not boil water to remove lead.
 Boiling water will not reduce lead.

 Look for alternative sources or treatment of water.
 Purchase a water filter that is certified by NSF to remove lead.
 Customers can also choose to drink bottled water.

 Identify if your plumbing fixtures contain lead.
 There are commercially-available lead check swabs that can detect lead on plumbing surfaces such as solder and pipes.
 Consider having lead-containing pipes and fixtures replaced.Contact PWSA if you decide to replace your lead service line.
 PWSA will coordinate with residents to replace its portion of lead service line at the same time.

-- Test your water for lead.
-E-mail at firstname.lastname@example.org or call us at 412.255.2423 to request a free lead test kit.
-This service is available for all homes served by PWSA.
+- If you are a PWSA Water Customer you can request a free lead testing kit: E-mail at firstname.lastname@example.org or call us at 412.255.2423 to request a free lead test kit.

 - Get your child’s blood tested.
 Contact your local health department or healthcare provider to find out how you can get your child tested for lead if you are concerned about exposure.

 Many American cities face similar challenges posed by old lead infrastructure.
 PWSA is committed to working with our community to identify solutions to reduce the risk of lead exposure.
 The Authority encourages customers to learn more about lead in water at www.pgh2o.com/lead-facts, engage with us on Twitter @pgh2o, and join us at an upcoming community meeting.
 Additional information on lead in water, including health risks and protective measures, is available at:

 - U.S. EPA Safe Drinking Water Hotline - www.epa.gov/lead

 - Allegheny County Health Department (ACHD) - www.achd.net/lead